mitchsmith/news_munger/README.md

 **newsbreak.py**

 Provides Munger subclasses MadLib and ExquisiteCorpse, as well as the cli.
-As of now, odly ExquisiteCorpse if operational; the cli is in progress.
+As of now, only ExquisiteCorpse if operational; the cli is in progress.

 ## Caveat: